 Pak sought 48 hrs, we finished job in 8: CDS Chauhan

-Chauhan made the comments during a special lecture on Future Wars and Warfare, organised by the Department of Defence and Strategic Studies at Savitribai Phule Pune University
+Chief of Defence Staff General Anil Chauhan made comments during lecture on Future Wars and Warfare organised at Savitribai Phule Pune University

 “On the 10th of May, at about 1am, its (Pakistan’s) aim was to get India to its knees in 48 hours.
 Multiple attacks were launched and...
 They escalated this conflict...we actually hit only terror targets, but (Pakistan) also (got) into the military domain.
 From their perspective it would have been rational, in the sense, they would have said you used military means to hit these (terror) targets.
 But it was also rational on their part that operations, which they thought would continue for 48 hours, folded up in about 8 hours...Then they picked up the telephone and said they wanted to talk,” he said.